Gastón Taratuta

-Gastón Taratuta (born June 29, 1972) is the CEO and Founder of IMS Internet Media Services (IMS).
-He is the 2022 EY World Entrepreneur Of The Year.
+Gastón Taratuta (born June 29, 1972 in Argentina) is the CEO and founder of IMS Internet Media Services (IMS).
+He won the 2022 EY Entrepreneur of the Year Award.

-Career

-He began his career as sales manager of Brazil's Universo Online (UOL), advancing to President of its subsidiary UOL-E Corp.
+He began his career as sales manager of Brazil's Universo Online (UOL), advancing to president of its subsidiary UOL-E Corp.

 Prior to IMS, Taratuta spent six years at Universo Online, Brazil's largest ISP and digital publisher.
 He began as an e-commerce development manager out of Miami, Florida was promoted to head of sales and finished his career with UOL in 2004 as the company's President of International Operations in Miami.
 Taratuta founded IMS in 2005 after UOL closed its Miami office.

-Gastón Taratuta is the founder and CEO of Aleph.
+Taratuta is the founder and CEO of Aleph.